Who We Are

 We’ll use blog posts to keep you updated on news and views– about Temescal Works in particular, and about coworking in general.
 Now and then, we’ll try to throw in a decent joke or two.

 So feel free to check this space from time to time.
 And if you’d like to get a sneak-peek of the space itself, contact us and we’ll make it happen.

 We feel pretty lucky to be starting a coworking space in Temescal.
 The neighborhood has become a leader in the Oakland renaissance through its eclectic eateries, craft breweries, and thriving arts scene.
 It even has its own tool lending library — one of the few in the country.

 We’re blocks from the MacArthur BART station, steps from AC transit, and minutes from Highway 24 if you are coming by car.
-And with indoor bike-racks and onsite bike parking, there’s no shortage of options for your commute.
+And with onsite bike racks, there’s no shortage of options for your commute.
 Within walking distance are dozens of cafés, shops, bars and restaurants that have made Temescal one of the most vibrant districts in Oakland.